andreybleme/andreybleme.github.io/about.md

 permalink: /about/
 ---

-Hi.
-I'm [Lucas Bleme](https://www.linkedin.com/in/andreybleme/), a brazilian software engineer.
+Hello.
+I'm [Lucas Bleme](https://www.linkedin.com/in/andreybleme/), a Brazilian software engineer.

 I have been designing and building software since 2014.
-In the past years I have worked at some fotune 500 companies' projects, and at my own startup during one year, building a [job search web platform](https://vulpi.com.br/).
+In the past years I have worked at some fortune 500 companies' projects, and at my own startup for one year, building a [job search web platform](https://vulpi.com.br/).

 My areas of interest are Distributed Systems and Security.
 I'm also enthusiastic about History and Socioeconomics stuff, so I'm always curious about how technology relates to it all.